enormandeau/github_tutorial/README.md

 - Understand what revision control is about
 - Know the basics of how to use Git and GitHub from the command line
-- Be able to start using GitHub to share and collaborate!
+- Be able to start using GitHub to share your code and collaborate

 ## Table of contents

-Use the links below to navigate to each section within this tutorial, from getting set up with Git to more advanced notions.
+Use the links below to navigate to each section within this tutorial.

 ### [01 - Revision control from 10,000 feet](files/01_revision_control.md)